frankg7/GroupProject1/README.md

    Resorts data

 Heatmap and markers.ipynb
-  Reads in superfund JSON data for marker locations of Superfund sites Reads in combined cancer data
+  .Reads in superfund JSON data for marker locations of Superfund sites .Reads in combined cancer data
   Clean up data, remove states with no data
   Remove extra characters in data columns
   Separate data into separate dataframes per cancer type